Blog > Trading Tips, Product > Articles

 Volume is one of the most powerful indicators, but it's often overlooked due to its sheer simplicity.
 We are going to take an in-depth look at how to incorporate the volume indicator into your trading strategy, whether you are spot or margin trading.
-This is one mathematical indicator that many traders often overlook due to its sheer simplicity.

 Volume is the amount of assets traded during a specific time frame, and is typically represented on a chart by red and green vertical bars.
 The image below shows a price chart and volume chart (highlighted in white) for BTC/JPY.

-On a BTC/JPY 4-hour chart like the one above, each volume bar represents the amount of BTC that exchanged hands during those four hours.
-Similarly, a volume bar on an ETH/USD 15-minute chart shows the amount of ETH traded during those 15 minutes.
+On a 4-hour BTC chart like the one above, each volume bar represents the amount of BTC that exchanged hands during those four hours.
+A volume bar on an 15-minute BTC chart shows the amount of BTC traded during those 15 minutes.

 A common misconception when it comes to trading volume stems from the color of the bar.
 Many people seem to think that a red bar indicates sell volume, while a green bar shows buy volume.
 In reality, the color of the bar is just a reflection of the price candle’s closing direction, and does not determine the directional quality of the underlying trading volume.

 Understanding how to read the volume profile of a trending asset can help you identify possible reversal points.
-The BTC/USD 15-minute chart below shows Bitcoin’s recent decline from USD5,500 down to USD4,200.
+The BTC/USD 15-minute chart below shows a Bitcoin decline from USD5,500 down to USD4,200.
 The red squares highlight volume candles that support the downward trend.